-Cardinals Edge Eagles 32-25 for NFC Title
+Cardinals Edge Eagles 32-25 For NFC Title

 The last NFC team since the 1970 merger to make it this far, Arizona also is the first team with nine wins in the regular season to make the Super Bowl since the 1979 Rams lost to the Steelers.

 For the favored Eagles, it was another disappointing end.
-Coach Andy Reid's team reached the NFC title game five times in the last eight seasons, losing four of them.
+Coach Andy Reid's team reached the NFC title game five times in the last eight seasons, losing four.
 They lost to New England in their only Super Bowl appearance during that run.

+"You never want anything to end, and you don't see it ending," McNabb said.
+"To end this way, it's tough, when you're that close to making the Super Bowl."

+This one looked like a romp through the Valley of the Sun for the hosts at halftime.
+The Eagles knew Fitzgerald was Arizona's most dangerous player, but they couldn't slow him down.

 McNabb, who once this season got benched after a terrible opening half, had come alive with a fury, even silencing the crowd for a while.
 His 62-yard heave to rookie DeSean Jackson was tipped by cornerback Dominique Rodgers-Cromartie into Jackson's hands near the goal line with 10:45 to go.